Configure Contact Models

 When you open Data Designer in Contact Builder, you see contacts at the center and each spoke that appears represents a relationship between the contact and an attribute group.
 Create an attribute group to connect data to your contacts by establishing their relationship to a contact’s Contact Key.

 Populations are used to categorize distinct subgroups of contacts.
-Think of a population as the subset of the master list of people who could enter a journey.
-Let’s say you work for a car transportation company and you have one master table of contacts, which includes both riders and drivers.
+Think of a population as the subset of the main list of people who could enter a journey.
+Let’s say you work for a car transportation company and you have one main table of contacts, which includes both riders and drivers.
 You can create two different populations: one population for the drivers, and another for the riders, since separate marketing efforts and data structures are required for each group or population.

 If you’re using the most up-to-date Journey Builder functionality, you won’t need to use populations most of the time.
 Instead, it's best to save populations for specific use cases where you need to create complex queries, such as if your account uses field-level encryption or when you’re using API Entry Sources in Journey Builder.